May 27, 2018

 We need to hit him first.

-If you fly to meet him, you'll tire your dragons.
+If you rush north, you'll tire your dragons.
+You'd be fighting at a disadvantage.

 We're just going to wait for him?

 A pause as people think.

 You say we can't save the castles.
-But maybe we can save the people.
+But perhaps we can save the people.

 Jon looks up at her.
 An idea forms between them.

 How do we convince villagers to trust Dothraki?